yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ---
 {state: center middle}
-### Ok, I get it.
-Unit tests, integration tests, functional tests, end-to-end tests - they are all helpful and I should use them all.
+# Ok, I get it.
+### Unit tests, integration tests, functional tests, end-to-end tests - they are all helpful and I should use them all.

 ---
 {state: center middle}
 # Where to start?

----
-# Unit testing?
+### Unit testing?
 Integration testing?
 End-to-end testing?

 ---
+{state: center middle}
+### My advice:
-# My advice: Start where it hurts
+# Start where it hurts

 ---
 # Where does it hurt?